I recently built a Raspberry Pi-powered hedgehog camera to view hedgehogs and other wildlife in my garden.

 I installed pi-timolo – which stands for Pi Time lapse, Motion detect, Low light.
 This is an excellent and very configurable program which allows you to take pictures automatically when motion is detected, and/or at regular intervals.

-I found the preview version of RealVNC Server for Raspberry Pi to be very useful in setting up the system, since it allows you to connect in and view the live camera image (by running the raspivid command).
+I found the RealVNC Server for Raspberry Pi to be very useful in setting up the system, since it comes pre-installed with Raspbian, and allows you to connect in and view the live camera image (by running the raspivid command).
 This allowed me to connect to the device in-situ from a tablet and focus the camera (by turning the lens on the front).
 This is shown in the following screenshot, which is actually taken on my desktop machine running VNC Viewer:

 Here I’m using the raspivid command to show a live preview from the camera: